source-foundry/glyph-filter-lists/README.md

 ### Underware Latin Plus data

 The Underware Latin Plus source was released under the CC-by-4.0 license.
-This MODS.md document serves as the description of modifications that have been made to the upstream Underware source file in order to address the "indicate if changes were made" provision in the CC-by-4.0 license.
+The [docs/MODS.md](docs/MODS.md) document serves as the description of modifications that have been made to the upstream Underware source file in order to address the "indicate if changes were made" provision in the CC-by-4.0 license.
 The modified source files that are derived from Underware data are released in this repository under the MIT License.
 You may find the upstream Underware data file on the repository path `data/Underware_Latin_Plus_Data_1.txt`.
 The upstream CC-by-4.0 license can be found at https://creativecommons.org/licenses/by/4.0/.
-You may find the MIT License in the LICENSE file that is located in the root of this source repository.